LEGO Old Trafford - Manchester United (10272)

 What the build is actually like, and the pieces worth knowing about.

-The build breaks into five chunks: the pitch base first, then the four stands that clip onto it with Technic pins, spread across bags numbered 1 to 21.
-The pitch section is quick and rewarding thanks to the printed grass tiles.
+The build breaks into five chunks: the pitch base first, then the four stands that clip onto it with Technic pins, across bags numbered 1 to 21.
+The pitch section is quick and rewarding thanks to those printed grass tiles, and it hooked me early.
 Then you settle into the stands, and this is where the set shows off.
 There are genuinely inventive techniques for the tiered seating and the sweeping cantilever roofs, lots of sideways building and angled sections to get those distinctive rooflines.
-It's clever work, but it's also where the repetition bites, since each stand repeats a similar recipe, and the roof detailing in particular can feel like a grind by the fourth pass.
+It is clever work, but it is also where the repetition bites, since each stand runs a similar recipe and the roof detailing in particular can feel like a grind by the fourth pass.
 Take it in sessions and it stays fun.

 Fun facts